SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Introduction

-How can a simulated humanoid learn a wide variety of reusable basketball skills in a simple and scalable manner?
-We can draw inspiration from the way humans learn basketball skills from demonstrations.
-Most basketball players, even without formal coaching, can master various skills by watching basketball videos and practicing diligently.
-During this learning process, individuals adjust their body movements to align with both the reference body motions and the reference ball movements they observe.
-This paradigm of learning skills from demonstrations allows a basketball player to acquire a set of reusable basketball skills and flexibly combine them for further purposes.
+How can a simulated humanoid learn a wide variety of interaction skills in a simple and scalable manner?
+Consider how humans naturally acquire complex skills: amateur basketball players often develop their expertise by watching and imitating game footage, even without formal coaching.
+This self-directed learning process involves synchronizing their body movements with both the observed player motions and ball trajectories through practice.

-Inspired by these observations, we propose a data-driven method called SkillMimic, which simultaneously mimics human and object motions and their contacts to learn interaction skills.
-SkillMimic can learn various basketball skills purely from human-ball motion datasets, such as diverse styles of shooting, layups, and dribbling skills, and even a robust pickup skill that enables picking up balls in random locations and motions.
-Notably, SkillMimic uses the exact same configuration to learn different skills, with identical hyperparameters.
-This allows us to train a single policy to learn multiple skills and achieve smooth skill switching, even if these switches are not present in the reference dataset.
-By training a high-level policy to reuse these learned skills, we can accomplish challenging high-level tasks such as scoring, which requires the humanoid to composite diverse basketball skills to score accurately.
+Inspired by these observations, we propose a data-driven method called SkillMimic, which mimics HOI through RL to learn interaction skills.
+SkillMimic can learn various interaction skills purely from HOI datasets, such as diverse styles of basketball shooting, layup, and dribbling skills, and even a robust pickup skill that enables picking up balls in random locations and motions.
+Notably, SkillMimic uses the exact same configuration to learn different interaction skills, with identical hyperparameters.
+This allows us to train a single Interaction Skill (IS) policy to learn multiple interaction skills and achieve smooth skill switching.
+By training a high-level policy to reuse these learned interaction skills, we can accomplish challenging high-level tasks such as scoring, which requires the humanoid to composite diverse basketball interaction skills to score accurately.

-To evaluate our method, we introduce two basketball datasets.
-The first dataset, BallPlay-V, uses a purely visual approach, employing neural networks to estimate the motion of players and basketballs from RGB videos, and includes eight basic basketball skills.
-The second dataset, BallPlay-M, utilizes advanced optical motion capture equipment to record the movements of both players and balls, encompassing approximately 35 minutes of comprehensive basketball skills.
-Experiments on BallPlay-V demonstrate that our method exhibits robust performance against data inaccuracies.
-In BallPlay-M, our system, SkillMimic, successfully learns various reusable basketball skills within a single policy using a unified configuration.
-By additionally training a high-level controller to flexibly compose the skills acquired by SkillMimic, we can efficiently complete complex tasks such as directional dribbling and layup scoring.
-Compared to previous methods, our approach offers significant advantages in simplicity and efficiency in learning basketball skills and complex basketball tasks.